harini-spec/Capstone-Project-Backend/README.md

 - Get User ID from token
 - suggestions for user
 - O/P: List of suggestions of user

-`PUT/Update Coach Score`
-- I/P: Suggestion ID, is_like
-- Get coach ID and update to trustability score (add or minus)
-- Update like to true or false
-- O/P: Msg - Successfully updated

 ### Coach:
 `POST/Coach monitor Preferences`